 The subject site is proposed for development of three residential subdivisions.
 Ligurian Village 1 subdivides an approximately 19.9-acre area into 114 lots for single-family residences.
 Ligurian Village 2 subdivides an approximately 12.4-acre area into 53 lots for single-family residences plus one large remainder lot.
 Eastbrook Estates subdivides an approximately 14.7-acre area into 69 lots for single-family residences.
 The total number of single-family residences at buildout of all three subdivisions would be 236.
-Tentative subdivision maps for Ligurian Village 1 and Eastbrook Estates were approved by the County in 2007; the tentative subdivision maps for Ligurian maps were approved after the County adopted Negative Declarations under the California Environmental Quality Act (CEQA) for each map.
+Tentative subdivision maps for Ligurian Village 1 and Eastbrook Estates were approved by the County in 2007; the tentative subdivision map for Ligurian Village 2 was approved by the County in 2009.
+All three subdivision maps were approved after the County adopted Negative Declarations under the California Environmental Quality Act (CEQA) for each map.